-While it is a tough insert to find, it's the unique design that puts this card high on many wish lists.
+While it is a difficult insert to locate, it's the unique design that puts this card high on many wish lists.
 1997-98 Metal Universe Platinum Portraits use small holes to achieve a pixelated profile shot of Michael Jordan and the all-silver color scheme gives the impression of a metal card.
-Graded copies are pushing toward the $1,000 mark and you can expect to open at least 4,320 packs to pull one of these rare cards.
+You can expect to open at least 4,320 packs to pull one of these rare cards.

 Gold?
 Check.
 Jordan?
 Check.
 Valuable insert?
-Check.
+Check!
 Sometimes that is all it takes to make a winning card.
-A full-color image of Jordan is set against a washed-out gold foil background, making a nice looking card.
+A full-color image of Jordan is set against a washed-out gold foil background, making for a nice-looking card.
 Similar to almost every card on the list, Jordan's Championship hardware card is another very rare Michael Jordan insert.
 This particular card can be found at around 1:5,400 packs.

 The 1997-98 SkyBox Premium Golden Touch is not the first version of this insert but it is certainly the rarest.
-Dropping at only 1:5,400 packs, this Michael Jordan die-cut insert card also makes good use of a gold color scheme.
-Of late, the card has been selling in the $400-$700 range.
+Dropping at 1:5,400 packs, this Michael Jordan die-cut insert card also makes good use of a gold color scheme.

 Michael Jordan's 1997-98 Ultra Court Masters insert utilizes a background with a hardwood court effect and dual images of Jordan.
 While the card itself feels a little cluttered, the idea is appreciated.
 Collectors have certainly taken notice of this rare card that falls 1:2,880 packs.